vigne/HAP-Monitor/README.md

 A script doing the same, but runs as a daemon was created by P. Roberts and can be found here: https://github.com/phillipbroberts/HAP-Monitor

-# TCP vs UDP to Graphite Backend
+# TCP vs UDP to Graphite

 There are two Python scripts in this repo, hap-monitor-cron.py and hap-monitor-cronTCP.py.
 The first uses UDP to send stats to Graphite.
 The second uses TCP to send stats to Graphite.